 9. Visit the Stopbullying.gov Cyberbullying Website Section

-It’s just as important to know what children and teens are doing online.
-This site defines cyberbullying and provides ways to prevent and report cyberbullying.
+Another important note is that it’s just as important to know what children and teens are doing online.
+Furthermore, this site defines cyberbullying and provides ways to prevent and report cyberbullying.
 Visit stopbullying.gov/cyberbullying.

 10. Print These Tips to Give to Parents

-The health information website, Be Smart.
-Be Well., posted the article, Bullying: Habits2Have®.
-This article will help parents talk to kids and teens about bullying and cyberbullying.
+Finally, the health information website, Be Smart.
+Be Well., posted the article, Bullying: Habits2Have® in the hope that parents will talk to kids and teens about bullying and cyberbullying.